Oregon Foreign LLC Registration & Certificate of Authority Guide

 Expert Note

 Maintaining an active Oregon registered agent is a statutory requirement.
+Oregon Foreign LLCs must also file an annual report with the Secretary of State.
 Failure to do so may result in loss of good standing or administrative revocation of authority to transact business in Oregon.

 Step 1: Confirm your LLC is active and in good standing

-Before submitting an Oregon foreign LLC registration, your LLC must be active and in good standing in its formation jurisdiction.
+Before submitting an Oregon Foreign LLC registration, your LLC must be active and in good standing in its your home state.
 Oregon will not approve a foreign registration for an LLC that has been administratively dissolved, revoked, or is otherwise not compliant in its home state.

 Step 2: Obtain a Certificate of Good Standing from your home jurisdiction

-Oregon requires a valid Certificate of Good Standing (also known as a Certificate of Existence or Certificate of Status) issued by the LLC’s formation jurisdiction.
+Oregon requires a valid Certificate of Good Standing (also known as a Certificate of Existence or Certificate of Status) issued by the LLC's your home state.
 The certificate should generally be dated within 60 days of filing the Oregon application to avoid processing delays or rejection.

 Step 3: Appoint an Oregon Registered Agent